-the last lesson.
-Answer the following questions about this condition.
-1. Which condition did you anemia asthma diabetes injury to the pancreas 2.
-Which body system or s · all that apply) digestive respiratory circulatory 3.
-Which molecules are aff fected by this condition ? (circle all that apply) oxygen glucose amino acids 4.
-Describe what is going was right molecules from ge on that is preventing the
+Which condition did you read about? (circle one)

+anemia

+asthma

+diabetes

+injury to the pancreas

+Which body system or systems are affected by this condition? (circle all that apply)

+digestive

+respiratory

+circulatory

+Which molecules are affected by this condition? (circle all that apply)

+oxygen

+glucose

+amino acids

+Describe what is going wrong in the body of a person with this condition that is preventing the right molecules from getting to the body's cells.

+Name: \\\\